albertemozo/albertemozo.github.io/_posts/2025-03-09-generic-subdomains.md

 But not all subdomains are equal.

-- We can categorise subdomains according to different criteria, but three main types are usually identified.
+We can categorise subdomains according to different criteria, but three main types are usually identified.

-- Core subdomains are the parts of the domain over which we can build our competitive advantage.
+- **Core subdomains** are the parts of the domain over which we can build our competitive advantage.
-- Supporting subdomains are the ones that not being directly a source of competitive advantage, are needed for the business function and specific to it.
+- **Supporting subdomains** are the ones that not being directly a source of competitive advantage, are needed for the business function and specific to it.

-Generic subdomains, finally, are the ones common to many businesses, for which there are standardized solutions.
+- **Generic subdomains**, finally, are the ones common to many businesses, for which there are standardized solutions.

 This specific division is useful because it enables us to prescribe a rule of thumb on how to deal with each type of subdomain: